Macros

 Click + Add New.

-Provide the name, description, and SQL code for the macro.
+Provide the SQL code for the macro and the description.

 Click Add.